 Students must have taken ASA107 with Victoria Sailing School in the past.

 You will have been taught all of the most common techniques used for 100's of years to navigate across the worlds oceans.
 The assumptions of the course are that the engine died long enough ago that there is no longer any electricity available - therefore no GPS or any other form of electronic navigation.

 Recorded Sessions: Since all of the sessions are recorded it is possible to start at any time and run through the recorded webinars at your own pace.
-For 2 years from the date of purchase, you will be considered an "Active" student and will have access to all of the videos and live presentations to complete the class.
+For 2 years from the date of purchase, you will be considered an "Active" student and will have access to all of the videos to complete the class.
 You can reset the clock and retake the course for the cost of the materials package.

 - Notes and Power Point presentation slides.